KhanMaytok/ancestors/README.md

 # Artifacts

 There is a basic system for searching and collecting artifacts.
 The artifacts are upgradables and provide some features and events of their own.
-All armors grant combat rating, learning and health bonus. christian, muslim, jewish and zoroastrian groups have negative opinion to the owner.
+All armors grant combat rating, learning and health bonus.
+Christian, muslim, jewish and zoroastrian groups have negative opinion to the owner.
 Aztec group has a very high bonus to the owner.

 **Light armors:**